naviapps/create-nw-react-app/README.md

 ```

 Then see your app.<br>
-When you’re ready to release to production, create a minified package with `npm run build`.
+When you’re ready to release to production, create a minified app with `npm run build`.

 <img src='https://raw.githubusercontent.com/naviapps/create-nw-react-app/master/.github/npm_start.png' width='600' alt='npm start'>